-The resource headlines which begin with "Subpart" specifically relate to the Food Safety Modernization Act (FSMA) Produce Safety Rule Subparts.
-However, even if your farm is not covered under the Produce Safety Rule, you will still find these resources very useful to grow produce safety, increase efficiency, and improve work flow on your farm.
+The resource headlines which begin with "Subpart" specifically related to the Food Safety Modernization Act (FSMA) Produce Safety Rule subparts.
+However, even if your farm is not covered under the Produce Safety Rule, you will still find these resources useful to grow produce safety, increase efficiency, and improve work flow on your farm.

-- Receive policy and news updates on produce safety requirements and resources
+- Policy and updates on produce safety requirements and resources

 You may also use the resources below to help determine whether your farm is subject to the Produce Safety Rule:

 If you are a vegetable producer, retailer, distributor, service provider, or regulator, you will find information on the Produce Safety Portal to help you better understand produce safety issues.
 The University of Vermont Produce Safety Portal is a one-stop site for you to access essential information as well as contribute to a curated repository of produce safety and related resources.

 By searching the Portal, you can identify useful materials and follow links directly to the sources of that information.
 The resources in the Portal (e.g. fact sheets, case studies, photos, and much more) have been contributed by many people in the farming community in Vermont and beyond.
 Resources can be added by approved account members and are reviewed by site moderators.

 Produce Safety Alliance Grower Training Course

 The Food Safety Modernization Act (FSMA) Produce Safety Rule requires that "at least one supervisor or responsible party" from every farm covered under the rule "complete food safety training recognized as adequate by the FDA (21 C.F.R. §112.22(c)).
 The Produce Safety Alliance (PSA) Grower Training Course satisfies this requirement.
 Find upcoming Grower Trainings.

 Resources by Produce Safety Rule Subpart